 In that stage, there is a wide gap between those two psychographic profiles.
 Indeed, many startups fail because they don’t manage to have the early majority pick up where the early adopters left.

-Understanding the technology adoption of a product helps you assess in which stage is a product and when the chasm is close how to fill the gap and allow the early majority to pick up the void left by the early adopters.
+Understanding the technology adoption of a product helps you assess in which stage is a product and when the chasm is close to how to fill the gap and allow the early majority to pick up the void left by the early adopters.

-That void is created when the early adopters are ready to leave a product which is about to go mainstream.
+That void is created when the early adopters are ready to leave a product that is about to go mainstream.
 The market is plenty of examples of companies trying to conquer the early majority but failed in doing so, and in the process also lost the enthusiasts that made that product successful in the first place.

 What are the stages of a technology adoption life cycle?